ubaldot/vim-manim/README.md

 autocmd!
 User ManimPost echom "Rendering successful!"
 ```

-See `:h autocmd` for more info on Vim autocommands.
+See `:h autocommand` for more info on Vim autocommands.

 ## Configuration